Gordon Moore introduces Moore's Law, predicting that the number of transistors on a microchip will double approximately every year.

 Steve Jobs and Steve Wozniak established Apple in a garage in Los Altos, California, and introduced the Apple I computer.

-Sony and Philips introduce the Compact Disc, modernizign music storage and distribution with its digital sound quality and durability.
+Sony and Philips introduce the Compact Disc, modernizing music storage and distribution with its digital sound quality and durability.

 Microsoft launched Windows 1.0, introducing a graphical user interface for IBM-compatible PCs